okgourmet.com Home of Steve's Restaurant Reviews

 Crispy rolls (spring rolls) were also very good, but I would not choose them over any of the salads or appetizers already mentioned.

 The Thai Tea was very good, and not very expensive.
-I usually find that iced Thai tea is excellent with spicy food (although the food at Thai Sweet Basil Express is not extremely spicy unless you request it that way).
+I usually find that iced Thai tea is excellent with spicy food (although the food at Thai Sweet Basil is not extremely spicy unless you request it that way).
 Still, most of what I have eaten has been spicy enough that the Thai tea served as a good refreshment.

 RESTAURANT DETAILS